Jeremyrosa/MatchHub./README.md

 #Each match is categorized as Upcoming, Ongoing, or Completed, with color highlights for easy tracking

 Logo test images were generateed using AI
+Soccer player silhouette images were sourced from Pinterest.
+The original backgrounds for each silhouette image was cut out using Pixelcut AI.